niclake/niclake.github.io/src/posts/2010/2010-02-02-boredom-is-a-pattern-not-a-reality.md

 title: "Boredom is a Pattern, Not a Reality"
 date: "2010-02-02"
 tags:
-  - "life"
+  - "Personal"
-  - "rant"
+  - "Rant"
-  - "simple-pleasures"
+  - "Simple Pleasures"
-  - "thoughts"
+  - "Thoughts"
 ---

 Lately I've been feeling...
 I think lethargic is the proper term.
 Lazy.
 Bored.
 Tired.
 Uninspired.
 Any verb-age you choose to use, it probably would fit.
 On Thursday, I decided to take a nap at 7pm, just because I was feeling really down.
 I didn't wake up until 7:45am on Friday morning.
 I had a similar occurrence Saturday night, falling asleep at 8, only to wake up at 1am and entertain myself until 7... then I went back to bed for 2 hours before going to church.
 Not feeling sick, not depressed, just... bored.